 Having too many, photo and video, files stored on the computer's hard drive is a bad thing; especially when the hard drive is running out of space.
 Why?
 Because it means the operating system (i.e. OS X Mountain Lion or Mavericks) will not be allowed to index (catalogue) each and every file properly and therefore make file searching and file copying slower.
 The operating system, and more precisely its indexing service, needs to know where each file is stored and what its file size is beforehand so it can make file searching and file copying faster.
 Without knowing upfront what a file's size is for example means the operating system has to get that file's size information "at the current time" as opposed to already knowing it.
 This in turn means slower file copying when the operating system has to calculate each and every file it is trying to copy/move to another folder for example.

 One of the biggest mistakes people make in terms of the operating system, usually because they want "The Latest", is to upgrade their current operating system to one that is not suitable for their current computer specifications.
-As an example; Many of the people who had the Snow Leopard operating system preinstalled on their new computer years ago went and upgraded to the newer Lion operating system when it first came out.
-And many of them have since upgraded to the latest Mountain Lion operating system even though their computers cannot cope with it memory-wise and cpu-wise.
+As an example: Many of the people who had the Snow Leopard operating system preinstalled on their new computer years ago went and upgraded to the newer Lion operating system when it first came out.
+And many of them since upgraded to the then latest Mountain Lion operating system even though their computer's cpu and memory capabilities were insufficient to run Mountain Lion.

 As software becomes bigger and faster it also requires bigger and faster computer specifications.
 More memory, more hard drive space, more cpu speed and more resources per se.
 Something that these people may not of realised when upgrading.
 Hence why they wonder "Why has my computer become so slow since upgrading to the newer operating system?".